 Lake Kariba was formed by creating a dam on the river Zambezi, and it is shared by both Zambia and Zimbabwe - as is the electricity it generates.
 Lake Kariba is popularly explored by slow cruises on a houseboat, or in smaller boats and canoes.

-The abundant wildlife will be a feast for the eyes as you will see hippos, elephants, crocodiles, birds - which you can do either relaxing in a houseboat or fishing for the fish that is very plentiful in the lake.
+The abundant wildlife will be a feast for the eyes as you will see hippos, elephants, crocodiles, and birds - which you can do either relaxing in a houseboat or fishing for the fish that is very plentiful in the lake.

 8. Matusadona National Park

 Matusadona National Park is located on the shores of Lake Kariba and provides a wonderful setting for wildlife viewing.
-The flood plain along the Lakeshore attracts many animals such as African buffalos, elephants, hippos, and black rhinos as well as several bird and animal species.
+The flood plain along the Lakeshore attracts many animals such as African buffalos, elephants, hippos, and black rhinos as well as many bird and animal species.

 You can enjoy walking safaris, hiking in the escarpment, as well as canoe and boat rides on Lake Kariba.
 All these options make game viewing an incredible experience.

-9. Bulawayo
+9. Bulawayo City

 Bulawayo is Zimbabwe's second-biggest city after Harare.
 While the tree-lined streets give the city a calm and gentle vibe, Bulawayo's history is one of blood since its formation in the 1840s.